 ForceTLS is the culmination of all our work on secure email.
 It is a very simple answer to "My email has to be secure."

 Its premise is simple: do CheckTLS.com testing on an email as it is sent.
 And if anything is wrong, don't sent it and let someone know.

 Why Is ForceTLS Important?

 The larger, more redundant, and more fail-safe an email system is, the more moving parts it has, and the more chances there are for small failures.
 These failures tend to impact security first: the mail gets through but it gets through in plain text.
 This can be illegal, against policy, and/or result in an embarrassing public relations gaff.

 Take a few of your trading partners, or just a few famous companies.
 Run the CheckTLS.com Receiver test on their email domain.
 How many score a perfect 100?
 How many score in the 90s, which typically indicates they have a minor issue with their certificate, but their email is still secure?
 How many, even if their total score is good, have a weak MX server in their mix?
-It is frightening how many domains do not get an "A" for something so important as the security of the data they pass in email.
+It is frightening how many domains do not score 90 or better for something so important as the security of the data they pass in email.